xyliatgithub/IntroInfoSec-2026/Lab4_New/README.md

 ## Introduction

 Machine learning-based spam filters classify emails based on labeled training data.
 However, adversarial attacks can modify spam emails to evade detection by making small but strategic changes.
 This lab explores how TF-IDF features are manipulated using the Projected Gradient Descent (PGD) algorithm to identify "magic words," which increase the chances of spam emails bypassing an SVM classifier.
-Additionally, we extend this attack to large language model-based spam filters, including BERT and GPT-2.
+Additionally, we extend this attack to large language model-based spam filters, BERT.

 ## Lab Overview